-Girl Scouts of Western New York currently serves approximately 9,000 adult volunteers and 20,000 girls.
-Adult volunteers conduct a variety of age-appropriate programs and opportunities for girls at the troop and service unit level.
+Girl Scouts of Western New York currently serves approximately 18,000 girls and over 7,000 adult volunteers.
+Volunteers conduct a variety of age-appropriate programs and opportunities for girls at the troop and service unit level.
 Girls also participate in council-wide projects.

 - Girl Scout Daisies (Grades K-1)